Getting the Most Out of Your Studies Weekly Account

 Participate in Professional Development on Demand

-Once you have logged in to your teacher account on Studies Weekly, you’ll have instant access to a library of professional development articles and videos under the PD Training Tab.
-You can choose from three different categories, depending on your needs.
+Once you have logged in to your teacher account on Studies Weekly, you’ll have instant access to a library of professional development articles and videos in the Training and Resources section.

 To facilitate the best online learning, all students have their own Student Account.
 This allows students to work through the online curriculum at their own pace, and in the way they understand it best.